JetLag, the Lagrangian jet tracking algorithm

 How does JetLag work?

 The algorithm uses a Lagrangian descriptor of the general circulation, the ‘M function’, which is defined at any location (x,y,z,t) as the length of the Lagrangian parcel trajectory initiated at (x,y,z,t) and integrated over a chosen time interval {t-$\tau$ ; t+$\tau$}.
-The only parameter used in JetLag is the length of that time interval, $\tau$, which can be determined objectively based on the scales of interest.
+The main parameter used in JetLag is the length of that time interval, $\tau$, which can be determined objectively based on the scales of interest, and to which the output exhibits virtually no sensitivity.

 What will JetLag provide?